fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-application-libraries.md

 - XSD restrictions deliver benefits in terms of model development and maintenance.
 [3]

-### Potential shortcomings of XSD restrictions

-The online literature about XML schema design generally considers that the restrictions of XSD complex types are the most difficult and therefore the least supported part of the XML schema specification.
-Implementers experiencing issues with the FIXM templates are invited to report their problems to the FIXM community, with details about the development environment being used.
-Alternatives to XSD restrictions may be then considered, as appropriate (see next section).

 ### XSD Profiles as a potential alternative to XSD Restrictions